Cardol (Sotalol Hydrochloride)

 Primary Uses

-Cardol is used to treat arrhythmias, which are problems when the heart beats too quickly or with an irregular rhythm.
+Cardol is primarily used to treat arrhythmias, which occur when the heart beats too quickly or irregularly.

 How It Works